nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Dependencies
 ************

-This application uses the following |NCS| libraries and drivers:
+This sample application uses the following |NCS| libraries and drivers:

 * :ref:`modem_info_readme`
 * :ref:`at_cmd_parser_readme`